TheRaytracers/freecad-povray-render/doc/PowerUser.md

 ![Object labels]( ./img/textures_1.png "Object labels")

-In the next step, the macro will look for material declarations in the .inc file matching the object labels.
+In the next step, the workbench will look for material declarations in the .inc file matching the object labels.
 If found, the FreeCAD textures in the .pov file will be replaced:

 ```pov